-- An Elder-centered community creates opportunity to give as well as receive care.
+Principle Four: We thrive when we have purpose and the opportunity to give, as well as receive.
 This is the antidote to helplessness.

-- Wise leadership is the lifeblood of any struggle against the three plagues.
+Principle Ten: Wise leadership is the key to meaningful and lasting change.
 For it, there can be no substitute.

 The Eden Alternative® Domains of Well-BeingTM